scouten/ericscouten.travel/content/2023/01-08-woodard-bay/index.md

 cover = "es-4468-019"
 +++

-Lisa and I went for a hike in [Woodard Bay Conversation Area](https://www.dnr.wa.gov/WoodardBay) recently.
+Lisa and I went for a hike in [Woodard Bay Conservation Area](https://www.dnr.wa.gov/WoodardBay) recently.

 <!-- more -->